 Path tracing (PT) generates Monte Carlo samples by simulating light transport via random path walk in the scene.
 A path starts with a primary ray at camera, traces in to the scene, randomly reflects several times and finishes at light, some Lambertian surface or an environment.
-The other light transport methods start a path at the light (Light Tracing, Photon Mapping) or both at the eye and light (BDPT).
+The other light transport methods start a path at the light (Light Tracing, Photon Mapping) or both at the eye and light (IBPT [2], BDPT [3], MMLT [4]).
 Due to the stochastic nature of all modern light transport algorithms, an effective GPU implementation with high trace depth becomes a challenge: deep reflection levels have only several active paths while GPU has to execute mostly all of them.

 Due to SIMD nature even inactive threads (i.e. terminated paths) have to be executed, as long as there is at least one active thread in their warp.
-Moreover, a completely dead warp could still waste multiprocessor resources reading "inactive" flag from intermediate data in DRAM (see "multiplekernel" further) or due to inefficient work distribution implementation in driver when the whole block is still occupies multiprocessor resources until all of its warps become inactive (one possible solution refers to "persistent threads" [1]).
+Moreover, a completely dead warp could still waste multiprocessor resources reading "inactive" flag from intermediate data in DRAM (see "multiple-kernel" further) or due to inefficient work distribution implementation in driver when the whole block is still occupies multiprocessor resources until all of its warps become inactive (one possible solution refers to "persistent threads" [1]).
+This technique, however, became complecated when shared memory is used (compaction, per warp russian roulette, effective append of photons in DRAM and other).